metamn/use-api/README.md

 Done in a few more steps:

-1. Set up the call with data loader library specific params
+1. Extend the data loader library with an API specific fetcher.
-2. Extend the data loader library with an API specific fetcher
+2. Set up the call with data loader library specific params
 3. Do the call
 4. Parse the results:
    - Parse the status part of the result